 - Ysleta ISD

 Input from the public and the MACC subcommittee helped shape preliminary ideas/concepts.
 The project development will incorporate or exceed all amenities and programmatic spaces identified as important by stakeholders, including:

 - Dance studio

-- Oral history/broadcasting
+- Oral history/broadcasting and recording studio

 - Archival facilities